Updated: 30th April 2021

 Well, I can tell you what I do, but no doubt everyone’s experience is different.

-As I said, I have a small garden, where space is a premium, and I want to maximise it, as well as enjoy it as a place to relax in.
+As I said, I have a small garden, where space is a limited, and I want to maximise it, as well as enjoy it as a place to relax in.

 I tend to allow a few dandelions to thrive, especially in spring, and more so if there is a shortage of other flowers available for the bees – perhaps because poor weather means that fewer flowers are in bloom (dandelions are brilliantly hardy, and no doubt are a life saver for bees and other insects in the early months of slim-pickings).

 If I am concerned about them getting out of hand, I will remove the clocks (seed heads) and put them in the council compost bin (sorry goldfinches – you had your chance! – but I leave plenty of other seed heads for them to get at).
+I never use weed killers, ever.
 I tend to have a few dandelions in the rockery, one or two in the lawn, sometimes a few among the established raspberry canes, and that is about it.
 The odd one might appear behind the greenhouse.

 I also look around the local area.
 I can tell you that in my immediate area, there are many, many dandelions in the verges, down in the valley, and the country lane were I walk our spaniel on a daily basis.
 In short, I feel I can keep control of the dandelions in favour of including other plants not represented in my local vicinity.